 Instrument Control Toolbox

-This example shows how to acquire digital waveform from a National Instruments® NI-SCOPE driver in the simulation mode.
+This example shows how to acquire digital waveform from two channels of a National Instruments® NI-SCOPE driver in the simulation mode.

 |On this page…|